scala/docs.scala-lang/_overviews/scala3-book/first-look-at-types.md

 The `s` that you place before the string is just one possible interpolator.
 If you use an `f` instead of an `s`, you can use `printf`-style formatting syntax in the string.
-Furthermore, a string interpolator is a just special method and it is possible to define your own.
+Furthermore, a string interpolator is a just special method, and it is possible to define your own.
 For instance, some database libraries define the very powerful `sql` interpolator.